infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - Rollups
 ---

-Mindsets
-Skills & Training
-Interactions with children
-- relationships
-- attachment
-- disciplining
-- Dos and Donts
-Successful interventions in improving caregiving
-What is the importance of caregiving in influencing child outcomes?

 # Why is caregiving crucial?
 - According to Aangan[^3], The children’s answer to our first question, about the first three things they would like to change about their institution, was clear and unanimous: